infotroph/Prairie_seq/project-log.md

 2015-09-17:

 Weighing more bulk soil.
 First commit: samples weighed on 2015-07-14 but not typed in until now.
+Second commit: Samples weighed today.